sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982452 - Attendant.md

 515: 0x0BBE [0x01] GOTO 0x0EE8
 516: 0x0BC1 [0x02] IF !(Work_Zone[0] == 3*) GOTO 0x0EE8
 517: 0x0BC9 [0x1D] PRINT_EVENT_MESSAGE(message_id=9751*)
-    → "If you would like me to stand somewhere else, please review the locations displayed on the map, then select a location number from the list.\u007F1\u0000\u0007"
+    → "If you would like me to stand somewhere else, please review the locations displayed on the map, then select a location number from the list."
 518: 0x0BCC [0x23] WAIT_FOR_DIALOG_INTERACTION
 519: 0x0BCD [0x42] SET_CLI_EVENT_CANCEL_DATA()
 520: 0x0BCE [0x8D] OPEN_MAP_WITH_PROPERTIES(map_id=50*, properties=1*)